 Young Life and Musical Studies

-Józef Beer, a composer of many extremely popular stage works, was born in Chodorów (now Khodoriv, Ukraine) to a wealthy middle-class banking Polish-Jewish family and reared in Lwów (now Lviv, Ukraine).
+Józef Beer, a composer of many extremely popular stage works, was born in Chodorów (now Khodoriv, Ukraine) to a wealthy upper middle-class banking Polish-Jewish family and reared in Lwów (now Lviv, Ukraine).
 Interested in music since childhood, Beer attended high school in Lwów and simultaneously pursued his passion for composing by attending Lwów Conservatory and studying with pianist, composer, conductor, and musicologist, Vasyl Barvinsky (1888-1963).

 Fulfilling his father’s request, Beer completed a year of law school in Lwów at the Jan Kazimierz University before applying for admission to the Hochschule für Musik in Vienna.
 In spite of very competitive exams and strict quotas for Polish and Jewish students, in 1927 Beer was accepted into the Masters’ level composition classes given by Joseph Marx (1882-1964), a renowned teacher and composer.
 As a result, with his father’s financial support, Beer was able to settle permanently in Vienna and graduated with the highest honors from the Hochschule on 30 June 1930.

 Most of Beer’s youth compositions are lost to date, except for “Triptych” which was premiered in Poland by the Poznàn Philharmonic in 2019.